 The tumescent technique is not new, having been first described around 20 years ago.
 At that time it represented a significant improvement over the standard liposuction techniques of that time and allowed liposuction to be performed much more safely on a wide variety of patients.
 We were some of the earliest to utilize this technique, as we recognized its potential.

 Over the years, other techniques have been utilized for liposuction and we have carefully evaluated (and sometimes used) these techniques.
 Ultrasonic liposuction, power assisted liposuction, laser assisted liposuction, water jet liposuction, external ultrasonic liposuction, lipodissolve and other techniques have all been greeted with great fanfare (and marketing) only to fall short of delivering any significant improvement over the more traditional liposuction done by an experienced surgeon.
-While we continue to look for new and better tools to help us achieve your goals, we are so far unimpressed with some of these newer techniques.
+External techniques such as CoolSculpting and others offer a reasonable alternative for patients although the cost and time involved may be even greater than with liposuction.
+While we continue to look for new and better tools to help us achieve your goals, we are so far unimpressed with many of these newer techniques.
 We urge you to beware of the inexperienced practitioner marketing a “new” technique.
 It is ultimately the surgeon, not the tools used, which determine your result.

 At your initial consultation we will evaluate and carefully discuss your problem areas.
 We will be looking at your underlying muscle and bone structure, assessing the amount of fat present, looking at the elasticity and quality of your skin, and evaluating scars from previous surgery that might affect our approach.
 If we feel that the skin is too loose or stretched to allow correction by liposuction we may suggest an excisional procedure.
 For example, loose skin and excess fat on your abdomen may be better treated with an abdominoplasty rather than liposuction.
 We will then discuss how we might best approach these areas to achieve your goal.